 The Types of Manufacturing Overhead Cost

 Overhead costs are the silent driving force behind every business operation, often overlooked but essential to smooth functioning.
-There are several types of manufacturing overhead—fixed costs, variable costs, and semi-variable costs—that are essential for effective budgeting and cost control.
+There are several types of manufacturing overhead, such as fixed costs, variable costs, and semi-variable costs, that are essential for effective budgeting and cost control.

 Let’s examine each category to uncover how they impact a business and why they matter, including: